 ViaHero · January 11, 2019

 Colombia is not your average vacation destination.
 Forget the clichés that make up the country’s outdated reputation, because Colombia is overflowing with safe and incredible activities to explore.
-Whether your ideal trip is an outdoor adventure, a relaxing vacation, or an urban experience (or all 3), you'll want to use these customized itineraries.
+Whether your ideal trip involves an outdoor adventure, a relaxing vacation, or an urban adventure (or all three), you'll want to use these customized itineraries.
 Read on to match one of these three incredible itineraries to your type of travel, and feel free to message us with any questions whatsoever!

 Itinerary #1: The Outdoor Adventure

 Your type of travel: You like being active and getting off the beaten path.
 If the great outdoors is your true home, this is the itinerary for you!

 Days 1-4: Find yourself in the Lost City

 Adventure awaits you at La Ciudad Perdida, or “The Lost City".
 Known by the locals as “Teyuna”, this vast network of ruins was built by the ancient Tayrona civilization around 800 CE—a full 650 years before Machu Picchu!
 Situated in the Sierra Nevada de Santa Marta, in the northwestern corner of Colombia, this formerly treacherous trek has become one of the safest destinations in Colombia thanks to Colombia’s increasing travel safety.
 While not a short trip (the trek alone takes roughly two days), nearly everyone who visits the Lost City finds it well worth it.
 Have one of our Colombian Heroes plan you a guided journey to this one-of-a-kind locale!

 Day 5: Get your head in the cloud forest